You can save time and money by starting work toward your MS in Rehabilitation Counseling while you’re still a UMass Boston undergraduate!

 On this accelerated track, you’ll take rehabilitation counseling master’s-level courses as your electives in your junior and senior years.
 With careful planning, this allows you to leave UMass Boston with a BA and an MS after a total of 5 years.

-UMass Boston undergraduate students in the following programs and tracks are encouraged to apply for the rehabilitation counseling 4+1:
+UMass Boston undergraduate students in the following programs and tracks are encouraged to apply for the accelerated rehabilitation counseling master's program:

 Honors College (all majors)